 Why are dentures necessary for elderly people?

-Dentures can make huge difference in quality of life of an elderly person by providing.
+Dentures can make a huge difference in the quality of life of an elderly person by providing.

 Better chewing = Better digestion and nutrition

 Dentures improve overall confidence and quality of life in elderly people.

 Do all dentures have to be removed daily?

 No, there are now, semi-fixed and completely fixed options for the replacement of missing teeth that are more comfortable and may not have to be removed daily.
 These are either clipped on using attachments or screwed in with implants.